Andy-Shao/Gear/README.md

 If there any problems then send the email to **hj13035952619@126.com**
 ###############################################################################

-* Should has JDK1.8 or up.
+* must be JDK1.8 or up.
-* Should has Maven3 or up.
+* must be Maven3 or up.

 If you want to let it into the eclipse.
 Try to use the command: mvn eclipse:eclipse